 Chapter 15: THE EIGHTFOLD OFFENSE

-this was a strategy later also used by football coach Jose Mourino, albeit the guy after starting with a bang later slipped into anonymity.
+This was a strategy later also used by football coach Jose Marino, albeit the guy after starting with a bang later slipped into anonymity.

 Kobe Bryant: The First Mindset